johnsusek/praeco/README.md

 Replace 1.2.3.4 with your Elasticsearch IP.

-#### Can I import my current elastalert 2 rules into praeco?
+#### Can I import my current ElastAlert 2 rules into praeco?

 Unfortunately this is not a possibility for two reasons.
-First, praeco only supports a subset of elastalert 2 features, so only certain rules would work.
-Second, praeco cannot automatically create the query builder ui from an arbitrary elastalert 2 `filter` entry, due to the potential complexity and combinations of filters someone can put in their rule file.
+First, praeco only supports a subset of ElastAlert 2 features, so only certain rules would work.
+Second, praeco cannot automatically create the query builder ui from an arbitrary ElastAlert 2 `filter` entry, due to the potential complexity and combinations of filters someone can put in their rule file.

 #### Can I export my praeco rules into another elastalert  2 instance?